 China issues yellow alert for geological disasters

-Chinese authorities on Wednesday evening issued a yellow alert for possible geological disasters triggered by rain.
+Chinese authorities on Friday evening issued a yellow alert for possible geological disasters in parts of southwest China triggered by heavy rainfall.

-The Ministry of Natural Resources and the China Meteorological Administration have warned of risks of rain-induced geological disasters in parts of Yunnan in southwestern China from 8 pm Wednesday to 8 pm Thursday.
+The Ministry of Natural Resources and the China Meteorological Administration have warned of risks of rain-induced geological disasters in some areas of the southern part of Sichuan, the northeastern part of Yunnan and the southeastern part of Tibet from 8pm Friday to 8pm Saturday.

-Residents have been advised to take precautions, especially in areas with hidden dangers.
+Residents have been advised to take precautions, especially in areas with potential dangers.

 China has a four-tier, color-coded weather warning system for geological disasters, with red representing the most severe warning, followed by orange, yellow and blue.